Tamburasca/WDR3_concert_downloader/README.md

 input file.
 Thus, the audio quality is downgraded.
 The output file name is optional.

-Furthermore, in a first draft, we provide an Internet Radio on a web server that is based on FastAPI utilizing its Streaming Response.
+Furthermore, in a first draft, we provide an Internet Radio on a web server based on FastAPI utilizing its Streaming Response.
-Running in a Docker container it streams a collection of mp3-files.
-The files need to be made available in a directory specified in *.env*. and are selected randomly, when the method is invoked by the client.
+Running in a Docker container it streams mp3-files that are provided in a directory as specified in *.env*.
+Each time the client invokes the method another mp3 file is streamed - randomly.
-Text as "metadata" is injected between the byte stream chunks, if the client reveals *icy-metadata* = '1' in its request header.
+Text as "metadata" is injected between the byte stream chunks, if the client exposes the attribute *icy-metadata* = '1' in its request header.
-For the time being we inject mp3-metadata present in the mp3-files, such as title, album and genre.
+For the time being we utilize metadata of the mp3-files that comprise title, album and genre.